- Home

 How competitive is this program?

-The SURA program is competitive as we typically have more students applying than positions available.
+The SURA program is fairly competitive; we typically have many more students applying than positions available.

 When will I be notified?
-When is the latest that I should expect a response, as I am wondering when I will be able to plan for summer?
+When is the latest that I should expect a response?

 How does housing work?
 Would this have any connection to financial aid housing plans a student is on during the summer, or would this have to be a separate topic brought up with the financial aid office?